 But within the account of Ruth is another story that is often left unaddressed.
 It is Orpah’s story, and it is easy to understand why.

 Orpah walked away.

-When we see Ruth, we look on in awe at the great leap of faith she took when she left all that she knew.
-She walked away from family, faith, culture, language and friends, to move toward an uncertain future as Naomi’s foreign daughter-in-law, in a strange and potentially hostile place.
+When we see Ruth, we look on in awe at the great leap of faith she took when she left all that she knew – family, faith, culture, language and friends, to move toward an uncertain future as Naomi’s foreign daughter-in-law, in a strange and potentially hostile place.
 Surely she must have considered that it would have been easier for her to remarry among her own people – in her own land.
-It is probable, that Ruth could have returned to her father’s, brother’s, or some other relative’s home in Moab, yet she choose Naomi.
+At the very least, her father’s home in Moab was as an option.
 We smile when think on Ruth.
-She is a great example of a godly woman clinging to hope and faith, choosing love and loyalty over fear and doubt, in spite of the extremely difficult decision she faced.
+She is a great example of a godly woman clinging to hope and faith, choosing love and loyalty over fear and doubt, in spite of the extremely difficult circumstances she faced.

-But Orpah faced very similar choices.
-And when we see Orpah we must acknowledge her situation, and not be too hard on her.
+But Orpah faced those same difficult circumstances.
+And when we see Orpah we must acknowledge these circumstances, and not be too hard on her.

 How often are we led by the weight of our circumstances, particularly when we feel that we have endured far more than our fair share?
 It is very tempting to turn back toward the known when the unknown seems ominous and the pain behind us has left us gasping for air.
 But it is precisely during these times that we must remember Orpah’s story.
 Her unknown story – which we will never know, is only untold because she turned back too soon, instead of moving forward in faith, and in the will of God.

 I pray that our stories will be known, and through our lives and our children, our stories will be told – and celebrated.
 I pray that we will walk in faith that propels us into new seasons where we can experience the grace of our Savior, and be showered, like Ruth, with the abundant favor of God.